types of jobs at a hotel

 While education is important to develop the skills needed for event planning, another way to better prepare yourself for this position is by working various hotel events to gain a better understanding of how to plan and run events.
 This type of on-site work will help you to gain experience in the planning aspect, on-site delivery, and the supervising of the space during the event.

-The Housekeeping Director will also need to assign duties for the housekeeping staff and manage daily and weekly schedules.
-They will also be required to report all of their observations to supervisors and supply requisitions for housekeeping materials as are necessary for the completion of the housekeeping staff's duties.
+The Housekeeping director will also need to assign duties to the housekeeping staff and manage daily and weekly schedules.
+They will also be required to report all of their observations to supervisors and supply requisitions for housekeeping materials as necessary for the completion of the housekeeping staff's duties.

 Entering the reservation manager role puts you in charge of bringing people into the hotel in droves.
 You will work with the marketing and front desk team to keep the rooms full of happy guests.
 You may send over new rate plans and promotions to the advertising team, helping them drum up interest.
 Then, let the front desk know about any reservations coming their way.